hlascelles/karinazile.github.io/_posts/food/2018-10-01-carrot-cake.md

 **Serving suggestions:** Let the cake cool completely, put icing on top and decorate with candied orange peels.
 Or if you are in a rush, decorate the cake with candied orange peels as it comes out of the oven and serve the icing separately.

-### Ideas:

-* Try adding other spices, like a teaspoon of ground nutmeg and/or ground cloves
+**Note:** Try adding other spices, like ground nutmeg and/or ground cloves.

 **Inspired by:** [www.deliciousmagazine.co.uk][1]